 - Part C, also called Medicare Advantage, are health plans offered by private insurance companies.
 These plans are required to give you all the benefits of Original Medicare (Part A and B), and sometimes offer extras such as dental, vision, hearing, and health services.

-- Part D is prescription drug coverage, is another private insurance option.
-You can get this as a stand alone plan to use with Original Medicare or as part of a Medicare Advantage Plan (MAPD).
+- Medicare Part D is Medicare's prescription drug plan program.
+Plans are offered by private insurance companies and cover outpatient prescriptions.... is prescription drug coverage, is another private insurance option.
+You can get this as a stand alone plan to use with Original Medicare or as part of a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)....
+(MAPD).

 Here’s an important fact you’ll need to know.
 If you enroll in a Medicare Advantage plan (Part C), then you will be dis-enrolled from Part A and Part B. In other words, Medicare Advantage replaces your Original Medicare for as long as you are enrolled, but you can always switch back at the end of your enrollment period.